mr7Jacky/mutualistic-crossfeeding/README.md

       1. Colony are integers: 0 represents empty, 1 and 2 represent two types of species
       2. Nutrient are floating numbers representing the amount of nutrient produced in each lattice.
    2. Output files are in the format of `.txt` file, which can be easily accessed using common programming language.

+#### License
+Distributed under the MIT License.
+See LICENSE.txt for more information.